KozoKozoStore/Kozo/README.md

 ```
 ### We look forward to your business!

 Buy our high quality products today at affordable prices!
+Thank you for your business!